KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 #### Set Up the Base rootfs

 As our starting point, we'll create a standard directory structure and use **debootstrap** to install a base ARM rootfs from the Kali Linux repositories.
-We then copy over **qemu-arm-static**, an ARM emulator, from our host machine into the rootfs in order to initiate the 2nd stage chroot.
+We then copy over **qemu-arm-static**, an ARM emulator, from our host machine into the rootfs in order to initiate the 2nd stage chroot:

 ```console
 kali@kali:~$ mkdir -p ~/arm-stuff/kernel # should have already been created when setting up x-compilation